NIRSpec Target Acquisition

 MSATA, described in Table 2, is the preferred target acquisition method for multi-object spectroscopy with the MSA.
 It uses reference stars in the MSA FOV, which are different from the single guide star used to more coarsely point the telescope during guide star acquisition.

-WATA, also described in Table 2, is an alternative target acquisition method.
+WATA, also described in Table 2, is the primary target acquisition method for NIRSpec fixed slit and BOTS observations, and can also be used with IFU observations as well as for some MOS observations.
 It can be performed with the science target itself, or optionally, with an offset star.
-A nearby offset star is used, for example, when the science source is too bright for WATA itself, and could saturate in the first group of the detector readout pattern.
+The use of an offset star might be preferred if the science source is too bright for WATA itself, or if the science source lacks a clearly defined center.

 Table 2 describes the various TA methods, their expected performance, and the methods used to compute the corrective small angle maneuver.
 For more guidance on TA methods, see NIRSpec Target Acquisition Recommended Strategies.